ruayz/ruayz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Zhi Yang, a second-year graduate student at the Department of Computer Science and Engineering, [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/).
-My research interests lie in trustworthy machine learning, with a focus on explainability, privacy, and fairness.
+I'm a second-year master's student in the Department of Computer Science and Engineering at [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/), advised by [Dr. Changwu Huang](https://changwuhuang.github.io/), [Prof. Ke Tang](https://www.sustech.edu.cn/en/faculties/tangke.html) and [Prof. Xin Yao](https://scholar.google.co.uk/citations?user=UUtYPl4AAAAJ&hl=en) (Lingnan University).

-I am very fortunate to be advised by [Dr. Changwu Huang](https://faculty.sustech.edu.cn/?tagid=huangcw3&iscss=1&snapid=1&orderby=date&go=2) at SUSTech and [Prof. Xin Yao](https://www.ln.edu.hk/cht/po/people/professor-xin-yao) at Lingnan University.
-My CV can be download from [here](http://ruayz.github.io/files/CV.pdf).
+During my graduate studies, my research has focused on trustworthy machine learning, particularly in the areas of explainability, privacy, and fairness.
+Beyond my current research, I am also highly interested in trustworthy AI, large language models (LLMs), and their interdisciplinary applications across fields such as psychology and the social sciences.

+I am expected to graduate in Summer 2026, and I am currently seeking PhD opportunities.
+You can download my CV [here](http://ruayz.github.io/files/CV.pdf).

 Education
 ------